Ctrl.Alt.Img

 Ctrl.Alt.Img is a creative intervention using existing AI tools like text-to-image apps to explore more inclusive approaches to image making.
 The project kicked off in 2023 with two interventions.

 The first intervention is a Ctrl.Alt.Img travelling interactive booth that mimics the form and dynamics of a playful photo booth.
 The booth invites participants to be photographed and analysed by AI while also presenting fleeting documentary footage.
 This footage offers a compelling first-hand account of how bias affects religious and ethnic-minority communities.
-Participants leave the booth with a printed memento capturing a photograph and an AI-generated image of themselves.
+Participants leave the booth with a digital memento capturing an AI-generated image of themselves.

 The second intervention is a browser plugin aimed at professionals and creatives who often use image banks as part of their work.
 The browser plugin nudges professionals such as art directors and photo editors towards more inclusive stock images from alternative image banks when performing an image search.
 Media professionals have little time for image selection, so the browser plugin lightens the load by suggesting a fast alternative with more representative stock images.
 The browser plugin is in developer mode at the moment and available on request.